Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study: Discussion

+Moreover, we saw the interesting phenomenon that close to MA, the symmetry-breaking phases KIVC and VP are competing.
+In our settings, the KIVC is the leading order and the correlation of VP vanishes with increasing system size.
+As $\Theta$ increases, independent of the values of ${\varepsilon}/{\varepsilon_0}$ and ${u_0}/{u_1}$, the the competition is suppressed and KIVC is singled out as the long-range critical mode for the GN-QCP at charge neutrality.
+This observation implies that, although the TBG sample at MA is difficult to prepare, if one wants to pursue novel quantum phase transitions in TBG, one can purposely go away from the MA and the twist angle will help to identify the suitable critical mode.

-In terms of quantum many-body computation, it is well-known that progress in numerical simulations of TBG is important, and the momentum-space QMC and its CFMC improvement implemented in this work are substantial developments.
-The usage of such QMC algorithm can be even broader.
-In fact, the algorithms for TBG are identical to those used in the realm of Landau level regularisations schemes for continuum field theories, let it be on the torus \cite{ippolitiHalf2018,wangPhase2021} or on the sphere \cite{Hofmann24,chenPhases2024}.
-Also our CFMC method will have potential applications in MoTe$_2$ and multilayer graphene systems where the fractional quantum anormalous Hall effects have recently been seen~\cite{caiSignature2023,park2023_fqah,multilayer_graphene_fqah,luExtended2024}.
-In TBG and other 2D quantum moir\'e systems, the interplay of the long-range Coulomb interactions and the quantum metric of flat bands must be considered with equal footing, and our approach paves the way to achieve this and simulate larger system sizes.
+In terms of quantum many-body computation, it is well-known that the progress in numerical simulations of TBG is important, and the momentum-space QMC and its CFMC improvement implemented in this work are substantial developments.
+The usage of the CFMC algorithm can be even broader.
+In fact, the algorithms for TBG are similar to those used in the realm of Landau level regularization schemes for continuum field theories, let it be on the torus \cite{ippolitiHalf2018,wangPhase2021} or on the sphere \cite{Hofmann24,chenPhases2024}.
+Also, our CFMC method has potential applications in MoTe$_2$ and multilayer graphene systems where the fractional quantum anomalous Hall effects have recently been observed~\cite{caiSignature2023,park2023_fqah,multilayer_graphene_fqah,luExtended2024,luThermodynamics2024}.
+In TBG and other 2D quantum moir\'e systems, the interplay of the long-range Coulomb interaction and the quantum metric of flat bands must be considered with equal footing, and our approach paves the way to achieve this with much larger system sizes.